aadilbanaras1844/mern-stack-challenge/README.md

 * redis-server container for redis server

 ## Application URLs
-* by default, backend will be on http://localhost:3001, this router containsswagger docs & apis are listed there.
+* by default, backend will be on http://localhost:3001, this router contains swagger docs & apis are listed there.
 * by default, frontend will be on http://localhost:3000, this will have UI for Github search (users, repositories).

 ## Nodejs Code Details